 Here $N(\cdot)$ denotes the cumulative distribution function of the standard Gaussian distribution.
-Clearly, these probabilities are independent of the short rate.
-This would remain true even if the short rate was stochastic, as long as the short rate does not influence the market price of risk and volatility of the stock.
+Clearly, these probabilities are independent of the short rate25.
 Moreover, they are increasing in the market price of risk and time horizon.
 The probabilities converge to one as the time horizon increases to infinity, which is a manifestation of the growth properties of the GOP.
 The table below shows the time horizon needed for outperforming the savings account at certain confidence levels.
-If $\theta$ is interpreted as $|\theta - \sigma|$ , then the results can be interpreted as the time horizon needed to outperform the stock.
+If θ is interpreted as $|\theta - \sigma|$, then the results can be interpreted as the time horizon needed to outperform the stock.